It is only at the initial stage of creation. It will contain more information later .

 Yellowstone was, of course, a must.
 We were a bit disappointed with the most famous geyser, the Old Faithful.
 It is no longer hot and the eruptions no longer shoot so high up, its sound reminds of an ordinary shower.
 But there are many other impressive geysers that still erupt with extremely hot water under high pressure and with fearsome sound, like the Clepsydra seen here.
 In the neighbourhood of geysers, walking is allowed only on wooden bridges - the ground is often just a thin crust that covers a basin with superhot water.
 It could break under the weight of a tourist, with disastrous results.
 Another Yellowstone landmark are the Mammoth Hot Springs , where hot water, saturated with minerals, flows out of cracks in a rock and deposits the minerals that form colourful basins.
 Here is an overall view of the area.

 Further down our route was the Crater Lake national park.
 It is most famous for the lake that fills a very large old volcanic crater; its water has a beautiful, uniform navy blue colour.
 However, what impressed us most were the Pinnacles on the far outer slopes of the volcanic cone.
-Long ago, the Pinnacles were vents through which hot underground water was making its way to the surface.
-The ground was covered with volcanic ash that got easily eroded away, but the vents, hardened by hot water, got thereby exposed and remained above the ground.
+Long ago, the Pinnacles were born as vents for hot underground water making its way to the surface through thick layers of volcanic ash.
+The ash got eroded away, but the vents, hardened by hot water, got thereby exposed and remained above the ground.
 The first photo shows a closeup view of three spires (in the foreground is Julia`s hand holding Garfield, her then-favourite toy-cat).
-The other two photographs show horizontal overall views of the area against the sunlight and with the Sun shining from behind .
+The other two photographs show horizontal overall views of the area toward the Sun and with the Sun shining from behind the photographer .
+The pictures do not faithfully show the size of the spires because there are no objects of known size anywhere near them.
+They are huge! - by my estimate 20 to 30 meters high.

 As a rule, we avoided big cities, but we made an exception for two of them.
 One was San Francisco , which is a memorable sight indeed.
 OK, I will allow myself one more snipe.
 US architecture and urban planning are not very imaginative.
 Most houses look like boxes of different sizes, and the streets always form rectangular grids running north-south & east-west, occasionally with one district rotated by 45 degrees with respect to the rest.
 Yet San Francisco is so characteristic that it is enough to see it once, even on a photograph, and you will instantly recognise it in every other picture or movie.
 Why, among such dull urban landscapes, suddenly such an individuality?
 I understood when I was there.
 The rigidity in urban planning caused that.
 San Francisco lies on high and steep hills, yet its streets run on straight lines north-south and east-west, disregarding the steep slopes.
 Some of the streets are so steep that the tires of cars screech, on the verge of slipping, when you drive up.
 One hill was, however, too steep to be climbed directly up by any car, so the street going up there (the Lombard Street ) winds in several bends.
 With a typically American exaggeration, guidebooks call it "the crookedest street in the world".
 Of course, every visitor feels an urge to drive along this winding segment, even though he usually has no business driving there.
 Thus, in front of the neat luxurious (and probably very expensive) houses that stand there, a never-ending river of cars drives by day and night (end of the snipe).
 (The other big town for which we made an exception was Los Angeles.
 We dropped by there to see the Universal Studios and the Disneyland - a must for the children, but these two places are famous enough and need no more advertising.)